MohammadAnas5/Hardware_company_Sales-Insights/README.md

 ![First Dashboard](https://user-images.githubusercontent.com/85899270/216389249-006d3f31-6b3d-43c2-927e-3bdcd9878f99.png)

+## Feedback From Stakeholders
 Fault1:
-If are applying multiple filtering, use context filter as well – o/w don’t get full data Context filter: You can think of a context filter as being an independent filter.
+If are applying multiple filtering, use context filter as well – o/w don’t get full data Context filter: context filter as being an independent filter.
 Any other filters you set are dependent filters because they process only the data that passes through the context filter. == We generally use it in multiple filtering